SAP-samples/abap-platform-rap-workshops/rap6xx/rap610/exercises/ex1/README.md

 In this exercise we will learn how to find a released API in the application component hierarchy.
 For this we will use an ABAP Repository Tree which allows for displaying a filtered selection of development objects in the Project Explorer of the ABAP Development Tools (ADT).
+The application component hierarchy contains all objects of the entire system.
+Structuring is done by application component, package and object type.
+Here we have later to add additional filters that restrict the search to
+- objects that are released: **API:USE_IN_CLOUD_DEVELOPMENT**
+- objects of type behavior definition: **TYPE:BDEF**

  <details>
   <summary>Click to expand!</summary>